individual-brain-charting/public_protocols/README.md

 More protocols will be made available following the releases of the IBC dataset on neuroimaging data.

 ## Contributions
-Please feel free to report any issue and propose improvements on github.
+Please, feel free to report any issue and propose improvements on github.

 ## Author
 Ana Luísa Pinho, 2015 - present